What next in Afghanistan? Europe seeks U.S. leadership

 NATO leads some 13,450 multinational troops in Afghanistan, who are training the country's armed forces.
 About 8,400 are U.S. personnel, some 6,900 of whom come under the NATO command structure.

-Fifteen members and partners of the military alliance, including Britain and Australia, have said they will contribute more troops and equipment to the training mission for 2018, following a closed-door meeting of military planners this month.
+Fifteen members and partners of the military alliance have said they will contribute more troops and equipment to the training mission for 2018, following a closed-door meeting of military planners this month.

 "This is nothing like a surge, this is well within the bounds of what is feasible politically," a senior NATO diplomat said, citing a willingness to meet U.S. President Donald Trump's demands that the alliance do more to fight Islamist militants.